I have been the Foundation governor for Siddington for many years and I am Chair of the Governers currently.

 Away from work I love my outdoor lifestyle of dogs, ponies, tractors and Land Rovers.
 I’m a huge fan of equestrian sports, play and coach netball every week and like to sing, cook, eat and spend time with friends and family.
 Oh, and I’m a lover of gin!

 I was born and initially educated in Liverpool before gaining an Economics degree at Hull University and a post graduate diploma in Management Studies from the North West School of Management.
-I have 50 years experience in most areas of IT, 25 of those years for Barclays.
-The last 10 years as an IT consultant in both technical IT aspects and in more general business organisation areas.
+I have 50 years experience in most areas of IT, 25 of those years working for Barclays.
+The last 15 years have been spent as an IT consultant in both technical IT aspects and in more general business organisation areas.

-Married to Brenda for 46 years, we have lived in Congleton since 1987 and enjoy walking, reading and trying to stay healthy!
+Married to Brenda for nearly 50 years, we have lived in Congleton since 1987 and enjoy walking, reading and trying to stay healthy!

-Now the proud grandfather to; Joseph (who attended Marton but is now at Eaton Bank Academy) and Jude (who attend Marton); and Daisy and Phoebe (who live in Yorkshire with my son Paul and his wife Emma).
-My daughter, the boys Mum, Helen, attended Marton as did her husband, Tim.
+Now the proud grandfather to; Joseph (who attended Marton but is now at Eaton Bank Academy) and Jude (who is in Year 5 at Marton); and Daisy and Phoebe (who live in Yorkshire with my son Paul and his wife Emma).
+My daughter, the boys’ Mum, Helen, attended Marton as did her husband, Tim.
 Helen’s memories, and ours, of Marton are of a school that cares and where the children are happy, challenged and encouraged to develop.
 I will strive to promote that further.
 Previously I have chaired PTAs and Governor Finance Committees in both primary and secondary schools when my own children were at school.